yearn/yearn-devdocs/docs/getting-started/products/ylockers/ycrv/ycrv-guide.md

 And that's it.
 There's nothing more for you to do.

 You'll receive "yvyCRV" vault tokens to your wallet, which are like a deposit receipt.
 They represent your share of the yCRV yVault.
 As the vault earns yield, the price of your vault tokens will increase as there is more underlying yCRV in the vault for you to redeem upon withdrawal.

+⚠️Note: you can also buy yvyCRV directly on your favorite dex aggregator like Cowswap

 ### 2. Withdraw